aabbtree77/twinpeekz/README.md

 * Cleaner shadows, CSM and temporal anything.

 * Culling, baking, LOD popping, all sorts of re-render on change optimizations.
 Let's avoid that.
-"Different is better than better".

 * A skybox would be nice, but I would not like some 3ms. wasted just to get a nicer background.
 The same applies to point lights in forward rendering.
 Anything "samplerCube" related is too slow on GTX 760.
 Dual-paraboloid maps as in [GTA-5](https://www.adriancourreges.com/blog/2015/11/02/gta-v-graphics-study/)?

 * Bloom/glow effects?
 "Neon on my naked skin, passing silhouettes of strange illuminated mannequins".

 * Water-Underwater transitions as in [INSIDE 2016](https://youtu.be/RdN06E6Xn9E?t=2755)?
-2.5D vs 3D.

 * Rewrite everything in Nim/Zig alikes.
-2-3x faster raw loops, more stack vs heap control, but also maintenance nightmares and compile-time gymnastics.
+2-3x faster raw loops, more stack vs heap control, but also maintenance nightmares with compile-time gymnastics.
 No goroutines.

 * Vulkan, WebGPU.

 * [Forward vs Deferred vs Forward+](https://www.3dgep.com/forward-plus/).
 Forward, most likely, but it does not matter.
 INSIDE used deferred rendering and it was amazing.
 Forward+?
-Tiling/voxelization, 3D textures, perhaps not today, not for GTX 760.
+Tiling/voxelization, 3D textures, perhaps not today, not for GTX.

 * Volumetric Gokoban?
 Make that game rich in graphics, kids love that, but this is dubious.